 Visually guided predation was now born!
 Predators and prey became connected in a visually mediated battle for survival and co existence.
 Eyes then evolved into more than just predator prey dynamics, and could focus light.
 Over time the refinement of vision has made for the ultimate episode of The Bachelor as mate selection became a largely visual phenomenon.

 It’s important to realize that vision was not inevitable.
 The evolutionary ability of a simple cell to process light from the sun and use it as a principal source of energy has led to the eyes we have today.
 It led to us being here today as we most assuredly would not be without vision.

 Could we have come to vision another way?
 Could we have developed a crabs immovable eyes perched a top its head, or the vertically slit pupil of a crocodile that masterfully gauges the distance of unsuspecting prey?

-But playing that hand is not preordained; our eyes remain in a constant state of change.
+But playing that hand is not preordained; our complex eyes remain in a constant state of change.
 Not the rapid-type change that makes for a trending Instagram story or TikTok post, but change, nonetheless.
 Driven by how we play the hand we’re dealt.

 Our eyes are full of rods and cones that allow us to see color.
 Our retinas are full of photoreceptor cells and have 40% more melanin than anywhere else in the body.
 Melanin is our natural pigment that makes it possible to receive sunlight every single day for our overall health.